-A Registered Shareholder who has given a proxy may revoke it by:
+A Registered Shareholder who has given a Form of Proxy may revoke it by:

-- an instrument in writing executed by the Registered Shareholder or by his or her attorney authorized in writing or, where the Registered Shareholder is a corporation, by a duly authorized officer or attorney of the corporation, and delivered either to: (i) to Computershare Investor Services Inc., Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1; or (ii) to the offices of the Corporation, 771 Vanalman Avenue, Victoria, British Columbia, V8Z 3B8, at any time up to and including the last business day preceding the day of the Meeting, or if adjourned, any reconvening thereof: - 2. by sending another proxy form with a later date to Computershare before 10:00 a.m.
-(PT) on Friday, December 15, 2023 or at least 48 hours (excluding Saturdays, Sundays, and holidays) before any adjourned or postponed Meeting; - 3. by attending the Meeting and accepting the online terms and conditions; or - 4. in any other manner provided by law.
+- 1. an instrument in writing executed by the Registered Shareholder or by his or her attorney authorized in writing or, where the Registered Shareholder is a corporation, by a duly authorized officer or attorney of the corporation, and delivered either to: (i) to Computershare Investor Services Inc., Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1; or (ii) to the offices of the Corporation, 771 Vanalman Avenue, Victoria, British Columbia, V8Z 3B8, at any time up to and including the last business day preceding the day of the Meeting, or if adjourned, any reconvening thereof; - by sending another Form of Proxy with a later date to Computershare before 10:00 a.m.
+(PT) on Thursday, December 12, 2024 or at least 48 hours (excluding Saturdays, Sundays, and holidays) before any adjourned or postponed Meeting; - 3. by attending the Meeting and accepting the online terms and conditions; or - 4. in any other manner provided by law.

-A revocation of a proxy does not affect any matter on which a vote has been taken prior to the revocation.
+A revocation of a Form of Proxy does not affect any matter on which a vote has been taken prior to the revocation.